Comment on "Harvesting information to control non-equilibrium states of active matter": Introduction

 They claim that this relation is ``akin to Landauer's principle'', as it relates a thermodynamics quantity ($\Delta Q_{EX}$), to an informational quantity ($\Delta H_S$).
 Their interpretation of the result is that ``the protocol harvests information from the colored noise, turns it into heat necessary for the transition between the two NESS, and finally releases it to the surrounding environment''.

 In this comment, I argue that the found relation between the heat released and spectral entropy is not true in general, and that, even in the exact case considered by the authors, it does not hold rigorously.
-In a first section~\ref{sec:general_examples}, I describe general results about heat and spectral entropy calculations, and show several examples of noises for which the relation~\ref{eq:main_result} clearly fails.
-In the second section~\ref{sec:authors_case}, I discuss analytical results obtained directly from the model considered by the authors, which contradict the relation~\ref{eq:main_result}, and show numerical simulations, which verify those results.
-Finally, I discuss a possible explanation to why the relation~\ref{eq:main_result} is approximately verified in the experimental data of the article~\citep{Goerlich2022}.
+In a first section~\ref{sec:theory}, starting from the definitions of stochastic heat and spectral entropy, I derive a general equation (\ref{eq:general_case}) to compute both quantities for any kind of colored noise.
+This result shows that the claimed relation~\ref{eq:main_result} is invalid for the vast majority of noises.
+In a second section \ref{sec:examples} I give several examples of noises for which the relation clearly fails.
+In the third section~\ref{sec:authors_case}, I discuss analytical results obtained when one considers the exact situation described by the authors, and show numerical simulations to verify that, even in this case, the relation~\ref{eq:main_result} fails.
+Finally, I discuss a possible explanation to why the relation seems approximately verified in the experimental data of the article~\citep{Goerlich2022}.